marcuslim835/co-opeDown/README.md

 ### 2.1.1 Installing the Game
 For Windows Users: Download the "Windows" folder and run co-opeDown.exe to play the demo. <br>
-For Mac Users: Download the "MacOS" folder and run the co-opeDown app immediately.
+For Mac Users: Download the "MacOS" folder and run the co-opeDown app to play the demo.

 ### 2.1.2 Player Controls
 Player 1 Controls: WAD for movement, S to shoot <br>